macOS Erase and Install Fileset (Erase Optional)

 - Download the desired version of the macOS Installer App

-- Add the macOS Installer App into the same folder as the .placeholder fie; the .placeholder file may be removed if desired
+- Add the macOS installer app to the same folder as the .placeholder file.
+You can remove the .placeholder file afterward if desired

-- Select the Instal macOS App > Get Info > Verification, select Ignore At Verify and Apply to Enclosed
+- Select the Install macOS app > Get Info > Verification, choose Ignore At Verify, and then Apply to Enclosed

 - Edit the Environment Variables for both the Activation Script and the Requirements Script